 What Is A Cash Advance?

 The term “cash advance” can be used to describe a couple of methods of short-term borrowing that have a mutual purpose—quick money in times of need.
+Nowadays, there are many ways to get a same day loan.
+But whether you get your loan at a storefront or choose a cash advance online, the same rules apply.
+So make sure you know the details of your loan and lender before signing on the dotted line.

 There are three types of cash advances: cash advance loans, credit card cash advances, and employer cash advances.
 In contrast to the other two cash advances, employer cash advances don’t fully qualify as traditional loans.
 You may also hear the term “merchant cash advances,” but these are basically alternatives to small-business funding if you own a company.
 For our purposes, we’ll be focusing on cash advance loans and credit card advances.

-An employer cash advance technically is borrowed money, but it doesn’t need to be returned.
+An employer cash advance technically is borrowed money, but it doesn’t necessarily need to be returned.
 The reason is simple: you’re borrowing from your own paycheck; the money is just given to you by your employer sooner than you would usually get paid.
-This can be a good way to avoid traditional loan fees, online apps, and an application process.
+This can be a good way to avoid traditional loan fees, online apps, and a loan application process.
 But one of the cons to this is that it could strain your relationship with your employer if you do it too often.

 Cash Advance Loan VS. Credit Card Cash Advance

 Even if you know that your next paycheck will cover the costs, a cash advance may not be the safest way to take care of an unplanned expense.
 While it may be good to get a loan without making a long-term commitment, it could also lead to more debt and fees in the future.
+And if you have a decent credit score you may qualify for another type of loan with better rates or a line of credit with more flexibility.